rezamarzban/AI-Hello/README.md

 "python3 neurones-model.py"

+If you want to not running above command firstly, And if you want to using sample saved model, Then unzip "SampleSavedModel.zip" file in project directory.

 Then EVERYTIME that you want to read a digit from any existing image in the project directory run below command and input image file name with its extension when ask:

 "python3 predict.py"